 Play is an essential part of childhood.
 Children learn through play.
 They develop social skills, enhance their speech and language, develop cognitive skills, and work on both their fine and gross motor skills.
 It is not ‘just play’.
-It is an essential part of childhood, and we see it slowly decreasing as time goes by.
+It is an essential part of childhood, and sadly we see it slowly decreasing as time goes by.
 Let’s Be Kids gives that opportunity for children to access a quality play environment, to make friends and have time to play and choose what they want to do.
-They have the freedom to select from a range of resources, and are supported by skilled adults.
+They have the freedom to select from a range of resources and are supported by skilled adults.
 Play is a way to express ideas, manage stress and process emotions.
 The children build relationships with children across the school.
 They learn to resolve conflicts, support each other and work as a team.
 The children challenge themselves, solve problems and take risks.
-We have found parents report an increase in confidence and self-esteem.
+They have found parents report an increase in confidence and self-esteem.
 Most of all, the children have fun, laugh and giggle.
 This is what childhood should be about, letting kids be kids!

 The children prepare themselves a healthy breakfast, of cereals or toast.
-They sit and chat, they help each other.
+They sit and chat, and they help each other.
 We have a menu of mostly hot food, with fruit and a yogurt every evening, freeing parents to offer a snack before bed and make the most of that quality time of an evening.
 The children assess how hungry they are and choose which sitting they would like to be on to share a ‘family meal’ at the tables together.

-The children often offer to help prepare the food, and some insist on washing the dishes !
+The children often offer to help prepare the food, and some insist on washing the dishes!
 We do as little as we can as adults, skilling the children up so they can be as independent as possible.

-The owner/manager has extensive childcare experience and is a Level 6 Early Years Professional, as well as a Level 3 Forest School Leader.
+The Owner/Manager has extensive childcare experience and is a Level 6 Early Years Professional, as well as a Level 3 Forest School Leader.

 Working with Parents

 At Lets Be Kids, we are firm believers that children achieve more when all who care for them work together.
 We pride ourselves on the strong relationships we build with parents from the start.
 We know how important it is for parents to be able to trust others with the care of their children, and endeavour to only ever provide the very best care.
 You will get a thorough handover of how your child has been, what they have enjoyed and eaten.
-We will always be honest with you, and encourage an open relationship and an open door policy, where you can come to us with any issues.
+We will always be honest with you and encourage an open relationship and an open door policy, where you can come to us with any issues.
 We will always try our best to resolve any problems you may have.